CASTRO, IN SALENTO

 The ancient Castrum Minervae, a Roman military outpost, corresponds to the current city of Castro, a municipality of 2,426 inhabitants in the Province of Lecce (Puglia, Italy).

-TO ARRIVE THERE
+TO GET THERE

 BY CAR